danielurra/java-sockets-basic/README.md

 # Java Sockets basic
 Simple client-server echo using TCP and Java sockets
+## Two computers
+Even though both parts of the code will run
 ## Server computer listen for connection on TCP port 8889
 Immediately after executing the server code you can check by utisng the following command.<br>
 You'll see now a new TCP port whose status is **Listening**:<br>